 Wood window frames are charming and classic, but they don’t have the longevity of modern materials.
 If your home has wooden window frames, they’re susceptible to irreparable rot and warping.
 If your home is old enough, you may already be seeing rot.
 It’s best to have the rotted windows removed as soon as possible to avoid having it spread.

-If you purchased an older home with plans to remodel it, one of the first things you might realize is that the old windows don’t match your renovation plans.
-If you want an updated look, you’ll definitely need new replacement windows on your older home.
+If you purchased an older home with plans to remodel, one of the first things you might realize is that the old windows don’t match your vision.
+If you want an updated, more modern look, opt for new replacement windows.
+With a wide range of styles and materials available, replacement windows not only offer enhanced aesthetics but also improved energy efficiency and functionality, making them a valuable investment for your renovation project.

 Windows in older homes often have different sized frames than most standard, modern windows.
 You can alter your window frames to fit them, but this brings new challenges and costs.
 Standard windows may also conflict with the style and color needs you have for your older home.
 Too much clashing here isn’t only an eyesore: it can actually bring down the value of your home, too.

 For these reasons, it’s best to get custom-made windows.
 This way, you’ll get exactly what you need size and aesthetics-wise.
-This is also the best option for limiting leaks and gaps that standard windows may allow for.
+This is also the best option for eliminating leaks and gaps that standard windows may allow for.
+Additionally, custom-made windows ensure a perfect fit, enhancing the overall appearance and efficiency of your older home renovation.

 Outside of just regular older-house challenges, historic homes bring unique window replacement requirements.
 Historic homes generally have laws and regulations they’re subject to.
 While these can vary based on exactly where you live, replacement windows must often fit with your home’s historic style.